hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 3. **Generation**: The input is noise and the output is something sensible.
 A few concrete examples include training a machine learning algorithm to take in a *random seed* and generate images of peoples faces.

-The goal of machine learning is to create a function which is fed the input and spits out the output.
-There **are many many** different functions one can use and in general they will look very different depending on the data set used.

 # What Role Does Machine Learning have in Particle Physics?

 * One wants to classify detected particles as signal or background events based on their energy, momentum, charge, etc... .
 This specific problem was featured on Kaggle 6 years ago [here](https://www.kaggle.com/c/higgs-boson/data).
 This problem will also be examined in this tutorial.